-Over 125 reviewers from foundations, corporate giving programs, local government agencies, giving circles, peer nonprofits, and the philanthropic advisory community evaluate applications (about 200 a year) for distinction, merit, and impact.
+Over 175 reviewers from foundations, corporate giving programs, local government agencies, giving circles, peer nonprofits, and the philanthropic advisory community evaluate applications (about 200 a year) for distinction, merit, and impact.
 Approximately seventy-five nonprofits are selected annually.
 Every featured charity has been “site visited” by at least one reviewer, some by as many as five.
-Our accounting firm, Marcum LLP, reviews the 990 filings, audited financials, and other key financial indicators to ensure financial viability and transparency.
-And all organizations on the Catalogue website are re-certified every four years.
+We are proud to partner with FMA for the financial review, during which they review 990 filings, audited financials, and other key financial indicators to ensure financial viability and transparency.
+And all organizations on the Catalogue website must re-apply every four years.
 We leverage the region’s knowledge about philanthropy for the benefit of the entire community.

 To become a reviewer, you must: